golemfactory/golem-docs/src/pages/docs/providers/gpu/gpu-golem-live.md

 **How to download logs from the provider?**

-First, open terminal (don't connect to ssh) and use the command bellow:
+First, open your terminal (don't connect to ssh) and run the commands below:

 ```bash
 scp golem@[your provider's ip]:/home/golem/golemwz.log golemwz.log